 Early detection, tracking of referrals, and linkage to and retention in prevention/care is critical to the management and stopping the spread of the viruses and infections.
 Timely testing saves lives.

-We welcome you to browse the website for ways your facility can get involved in this joint effort to combat HIV/AIDS.
+We welcome you to browse our website for ways you can get involved along with PEHTI in this effort to combat HIV.
 For more information or comments, please do not hesitate to contact us.